pingcap/docs-cn/query-execution-plan.md

 3. Read the data at the `Probe` side.
 4. Use the data of the `Probe` side to probe the Hash Table.
 5. Return qualified data to the user.

+The operator info column in the `explain` table also records other information about `Hash Join`, including whether the query is Inner Join or Outer Join, and what are the conditions of Join.
+In the above example, the query is an Inner Join, where the Join condition `equal:[eq(test.t1.id, test.t2.id)]` partly corresponds with the query statement `where t1.id = t2. id`.
+The operator info of the other Join operators in the following examples is similar to this one.

 #### `Merge Join` example